 As a general rule, an undergraduate average of 3.0 (on a 4.0 scale) is considered necessary for applicants, though the actual average of those who are recommended for admission is much higher.
 An average of 3.5 in the master's is necessary for admission to the doctoral program.
 Undergraduate grades are looked at carefully.
 The pattern of preparation and grades across time and fields are considered.
 Grades in the major field and in the junior/senior years are given special attention.

 TOEFL English Language Proficiency

-All applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an equivalent exam.
+All international applicants and domestic applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an equivalent exam.
 Those who have completed significant coursework at an English-speaking institutiton in the last 2 years may be exempt from the test requirement.
-The minimum acceptable score is at least 79 (internet version, with at least 21 on writing and 19 on reading).
-The academic writing sample that Nonnative English speaking applicants should also provide a short example of their academic writing in English authored solely by themselves.
+The minimum acceptable TOEFL score is at least 79 (internet version, with at least 21 on writing and 19 on reading).
+The academic writing sample that Nonnative English speaking applicants provide should be authored solely by themselves.
 Read more about University English language requirements here.